mbouzekri/GameSuite-GitDub/README.md

 🕹️ Interactive Plateform where you can play Wordle, Checkers, and Numbers!

 # Instructions
-In order to run the Application on your device, download the Repository and  cd into the Root folder.
+In order to run the Application on your device, download the Repository and  cd into the Root folder. <br />
-After accesing the folder, run the following lines on code in your command line:
+After accesing the folder, run the following lines on code in your command line: <br />

-If you are using Windows, run the following sequence: javac --module-path ../JFX-Windows/lib/ --add-modules=javafx.controls,javafx.fxml *.java java --module-path ../JFX-Windows/lib/ --add-modules=javafx.controls,javafx.fxml Main
+If you are using Windows, run the following sequence:<br />
+javac --module-path ../JFX-Windows/lib/ --add-modules=javafx.controls,javafx.fxml *.java<br />
+java --module-path ../JFX-Windows/lib/ --add-modules=javafx.controls,javafx.fxml Main<br />

-If you are using Mac, run the following sequence: javac --module-path ../JFX-Mac/lib/ --add-modules=javafx.controls,javafx.fxml *.java java --module-path ../JFX-Mac/lib/ --add-modules=javafx.controls,javafx.fxml Main
+If you are using Mac, run the following sequence:<br />
+javac --module-path ../JFX-Mac/lib/ --add-modules=javafx.controls,javafx.fxml *.java<br />
+java --module-path ../JFX-Mac/lib/ --add-modules=javafx.controls,javafx.fxml Main<br />

 Here is a screenshot of the games,